 Back to All Events

-Nature’s Syntax: Anaphora and the Shaping of Solace in Roethke and Mary Oliver.
-A talk by Karen Horwath.
+Nature’s Syntax: Anaphora and the Shaping of Solace in Roethke and Mary Oliver: A talk by Karen Lulich Horwath.

-Karen Horwath will discuss the relationship between Roethke and Mary Oliver.
+Karen Lulich Horwath will discuss the relationship between Roethke and Mary Oliver.

 This talk is part of the Roethke & ...
 Virtual Series in which contemporary poets and scholars discuss Roethke's influence on their own work and on other poets, past & present.
 This series was inspired by presentations given at the Society for the Study of Midwestern Literature 2025 Symposium.
 All events are via Zoom & begin at 7pm EST. Hosted by John Rohrkemper.